cachebag/Ticked/docs/task.md

     - Total number of tasks finished in a month
     - Total number of completed tasks
     - Total number of incomplete tasks
-And then, a calculation is made based off of the completion % of all tasks within a month, and you are given a "grade" to help give you an idea of what you've comitted to and what you didn't.
+And then, a calculation is made based off of the completion % of all tasks within a month, and you are given a "grade" to help give you an idea of what you've committed to and what you didn't.

 <br>